About the Race Equality Foundation

 - disseminating better practice through educational activities, conferences, written material and websites.

 The Foundation was established in 1987 as part of the National Institute for Social Work (NISW) and was known as the Race Equality Unit.
 We became an independent charitable organisation in 1995, and in 2006, changed our name to the Race Equality Foundation.

-We have offices in London, Manchester and Leeds.
+Our offices are in London.
 We work with a range of national and local partners from the community, voluntary, statutory and social enterprise sectors who are delivering health, housing, social care and parenting support.